Skip to Main Content

 • Is not otherwise prohibited by state or federal law and passes a National Instant Criminal Background Check4

-South Dakota also issues enhanced permits which are more likely to be afforded reciprocity in other states due to heightened application requirements.
-An applicant must be 21 years of age, but individuals between the ages of 18 and 20, inclusive, who meet all of the other requirements may apply for a temporary restricted enhanced permit, which specifically states that it is for individuals between the ages of 18 and 20.5 When an individual with a temporary permit reaches the age of 21, that individual may apply for an unrestricted enhanced permit, which shall be issued at no additional cost to the applicant.
+South Dakota also issues enhanced permits, which are more likely to be afforded reciprocity in other states due to heightened application requirements.
+An applicant must be 21 years of age.
+Still, individuals between the ages of 18 and 20, inclusive, who meet all of the other requirements may apply for a temporary restricted enhanced permit, which specifically states that it is for individuals between the ages of 18 and 20.5 When an individual with a temporary permit reaches the age of 21, that individual may apply for an unrestricted enhanced permit, which shall be issued at no additional cost to the applicant.
 (S.D.
 Codified Laws § 23-7-54.4.))

 Effective January 1, 2017, South Dakota will begin issuing “gold card” permits to carry concealed handguns.
 The application procedure for a gold card permit is substantially similar to that of a regular permit to carry, and individuals who are prohibited from obtaining a regular concealed carry permit are also prohibited from obtaining a gold card permit.
 The gold card will not enable a person to carry in a location where a person with a standard permit to carry cannot.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives has approved of the use of a gold card to enable a holder to present it to a licensed firearms dealer in lieu of undergoing a background check at the time of purchase.6 To read more about how federal law exempts people with certain types of permits from background checks, visit our Federal Law on Background Checks policy page.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives has approved the use of a gold card to enable a holder to present it to a licensed firearms dealer in lieu of undergoing a background check at the time of purchase.6 To read more about how federal law exempts people with certain types of permits from background checks, visit our Federal Law on Background Checks policy page.

 Firearm Safety Training